 There are currently three ways to participate:

-2) Friday Speaker.
-We have weekly dinners on Fridays (with provisions for all dietary restrictions, etc.).
+2) Speaker.
+We have weekly dinners on Tuesdays (with provisions for all dietary restrictions, etc.).
 Every other week or so, I try to bring in a guest speaker who can help members see one of the many versions of success (speaker preference is given to women of color and other intersectional women).
-Many of the speakers have chosen to join the group afterwards to help continuing to provide positive exemplars, although it certainly isn’t required.
+Many of the speakers have chosen to join the group afterwards to help continue to provide positive exemplars, although it certainly isn’t required.
+Click here for a list of our 2017 speakers.

 3) Sponsor.
 No, not the check writing kind.
 Everyone has cultural capital and opportunities that they can use to help others advance.
 If you are looking to hire, have an internship position, are willing to sit down and have coffee with someone who wants to have a career like yours, etc. then this is the right category for you.

-If you are interested in any of these, simply email email@example.com and we’ll take it from there.
+If you are interested in any of these, simply email and we’ll take it from there.